NRLMMD-GEOIPS/geoips/docs/source/starter/installation.rst

 2. Set GeoIPS Environment Variables
 -----------------------------------

 In order to support GeoIPS' testing infrastructure, there are a few required environment variables.
+The following should be added to your ``$HOME/.bashrc`` file.
+You can change your installation location by changing the value of ``$GEOIPS_PACKAGES_DIR``.

-In the commands below, you can change your installation location by changing the value of ``$GEOIPS_PACKAGES_DIR``.
 If you would like to install GeoIPS in `$HOME/geoips`:

 .. code:: bash